jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 Going through the notes, I extracted two subgroups.
 Notes like “I want to be able to make mousse au chocolate myself” and “The pizza dough is a bit too cookie-like; I try to improve that” went into a subgroup that I called “self-directed improvement”.
 I later renamed it to “Getting skills to cook a certain dish”, as almost all notes in the group mentioned that the participants wanted to create a specific dish themselves.

-I created another subgroup with notes like “A friend suggested I stir fry the vegetables, so I tried to learn about that.” and “I looked up how to glaze onions after a recipe mentioned it and I did not know how”.
-I originally named these “cooking words”, because learning skills was triggered by reading or hearing a term referring to something they could or should do (“Stir fry”, “Glaze”)—but they did not know how.
+I created another subgroup with notes like “A friend suggested I stir-fry the vegetables, so I tried to learn about that.” and “I looked up how to glaze onions after a recipe mentioned it and I did not know how”.
+I originally named these “cooking words”, because learning skills was triggered by reading or hearing a term referring to something they could or should do (“Stir-fry”, “Glaze”)—but they did not know how.
 However, “Cooking word” is only understandable in context and to make the group title self-explanatory, I renamed it to “Learning skill triggered by learning about a special term.”

 Moving notes in these subgroups made the “reasons to improve skills”- group’s content much less unwieldy.
 Not all notes fit into the subtopics, so I kept some right under the “reasons to improve skills”-group directly, but it was far easier to understand now.
 <!-- EXAMPLE-END -->